 On a personal note: I will be moving into my new house over the next few weeks.
-Internet access will be installed soon, but I do not know when exactly.
+Internet access will be installed at some point, but I do not know when exactly.
 And my little wireless hotspot does not work up on the mountain.

 In the meantime, the Facebook Page is very active these days (thanks, Verónica!), and you can always read previous articles here at the main site.
 Finally, don’t forget to visit the Gallery to view the 8,000+ images waiting for you there.